Price-based selling: Sales goal

-Various Methods
+Examples

 Price-matching guarantees

 Price-matching guarantees are commonly used in consumer and industrial markets.
-Lowe's Home Improvement Warehouse is a great example, as they frequently state that they are the 'lowest' price store, and they will match the competitors.
+In the US, Lowe's Home Improvement Warehouse is an example, as the company frequently states that it has the 'lowest' price stores, and that they will match their competitors.
 Best Buy has always been known for their price-matching guarantee as well.
+In the UK, Tesco has referred to "price-matching" in relation to Aldi's prices.
 While a store with price matching guarantees has no fear of losing customers to rivals' price cuts, it has every incentive to raise its own price to charge a higher price to its loyal customers.
 It is an anti-competitive tactic that warns competitors not to attempt to steal market share by undercutting prices.

 Price-match guarantees are also criticized as being misleading to consumers.
 The guarantees typically require shoppers to provide proof of a lower advertised price on an identical item in stock at a nearby competitor's store before a price match will be approved.
 However, many big-box retailers work directly with manufacturers and sell products with unique model numbers.
 As a result, the retailer can deny a price-match request, as no other store carries an "identical" item.
 Other common reasons for denial: the competitor is not "local," the ad lists a percent discount rather than a specific price, or the customer doesn't offer acceptable proof of the competitor's price.
 Even if all criteria are met, retailers grant price-matching requests on a case-by-case basis at the discretion of store employees.

 Price slashing

-Price cutting, or undercutting, is a sales technique that reduces the retail prices to a level low enough to eliminate competition.
+Price slashing, or predatory pricing, is a sales technique that reduces the retail prices to a level low enough to eliminate competition.
 Businesses will implement this as a way to under-cut the competition and offer the best price to the consumer.